sarvex/learn-amazon-workspaces/FAQ.md

 - Q: If I am located a significant distance from the region where my Amazon WorkSpace is located, will I have a good user experience?
 - A: If you are located more than 2000 miles from the regions where Amazon WorkSpaces is currently available, you can still use the service, but your experience may be less responsive.
 The easiest way to check performance is to use the Amazon WorkSpaces Connection Health Check Website.
 You can also refer to the Regional Products and Services page for details of Amazon WorkSpaces service availability by region.

+## Do public APIs exist?
+What is logged?

 - Q: Does Amazon WorkSpaces offer a set of public APIs?
 - A: Yes, public APIs are available for creating and managing Amazon WorkSpaces programmatically.
 APIs are available via the AWS CLI and SDK; you can learn more about the APIs in the documentation.